flairNLP/fundus/docs/how_to_contribute.md

 the [attribute guidelines](attribute_guidelines.md).

-For example, if we want our parser to extract article titles, we take the [attribute guidelines](attribute_guidelines.md) and look for a defined attribute which matches our expectations.
+For example, if we want our parser to extract article titles, we take the [attribute guidelines](attribute_guidelines.md) and look for a defined attribute that matches our expectations.
 In the guidelines, we find an attribute called `title`, which exactly describes what we want to extract and the expected return type.
 You must stick to the specified return types since they are enforced in our unit tests.